Alelujah/newRepo/README.md

  * [new branch]      master -> master
 Branch master set up to track remote branch master from origin.

-Then reloaded into local github and synced after asdding this readme
+Then reloaded into local github and synced after adding this readme

 and again - lol

+and again to rewmove spelling mistakes